allguitars/React-Router-and-Redux-Demo/notes/Redux.md

 export default connect()(Home);
 ```

+Now, we have connected our ``Home`` component right here to our Redux store but we still have trieve the data from that Redux store.

 Imagine now all our data is stored on the central Store.
 If a component wants access to that Store, then what we do is **take some data from the Store and map that data to the _props_ of our component**.

 To do that, we will create a function.
 Inside the function, we are returning an object which represents the different properties that we want to add to the ``props``.